StrawberryChocolateFudge/Devicely/README.md

 It uses Hardhat and Parcel and this repo is a fork of an escrow I developed before.
 Here is how it works:

-- When clicking the buy button on a device page, they are prompted to call the smart contract function **create Escrow**, when the escrow is created an order will be created too, the buyer is then redirected and prompted to deposit the payment into the escrow.
+- When clicking the buy button on a device page, you are prompted to call the smart contract function **create Escrow**, after tnks the escrow is created and an order will be created too.

+The buyer is then redirected and prompted to deposit the payment into the escrow.

 The escrow has multiple states: